hkupty/hkupty.github.io/_posts/2016-03-19-Functional-Programming-Concepts-Idioms-and-Philosophy.md

 I'll deconstruct the functional paradigm by first defining what 'Functional Programming' really means, then explaining common idioms and comparing the syntax.
 In the end, I'll show how to make relevant changes to non-functional in order to follow the Functional Programming Philosophy.

+Please note that this post is mostly intended to those who never programmed functionally before and the goal here is to present Functional Programming as a practice not strict to language features, but as a philosophy that can, to some extent, be followed in any languages, enhancing code safety and bringing some of the advantages of FP to non-functional languages.

 Defining 'Functional Programming'
 ---------------------------------